nicktantk/tp/docs/UserGuide.md

 `viewbooking INDEX`

 **Notes:**
 The INDEX refers to the client’s index.
-Use this command to view all bookings tied to a specific person.
+Use this command to view all bookings tied to a specific Client.

 **Example:**
 `viewbooking 1`